Summer Options: What’s Best for Your Child?

 Conventional wisdom might suggest that Allison opt for the remedial experience and postpone drama for another summer.
 But Allison’s mom understands that her daughter needs time off from the hard work of school.
 Allison has, in fact, had a difficult year and is discouraged.

 This more positive approach is not without precedent.
 We know that learning happens when students have strong academic success and positive self-worth.
-When children feel smart and confident in their abilities they are more likely to make an effort to reach goals and overcome difficulties.
+When children feel smart and confident in their abilities, they are more likely to make an effort to reach goals and overcome difficulties.

-What does all this mean for your family?
+What does this mean for your family?
 Simply put, providing opportunities for talent development is important for your child’s education.